Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.

 Currently there are no citations for XAP 044.
 Do you know of a great paper that uses XAP 044 from Tocris?
-If so please let us know.
+Please let us know.

 We have studied the cross-talk between mGlu7 and alpha1-adrenergic receptor in recombinant HEK293 cells and XAP 044 was successfully used to antagonize the effect of L-AP4.
 Briefly, after transfection, we measured the modulation of L-AP4, the mGlu7 receptor agonist on phenylephrine-induced stimulation of inositol phosphates formation.
 The effect of L-AP4 was antagonised by XAP044 (at 10 and 100 micromolar)